mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 <!-- ### Event Tracking
 You can associate Google Analytics custom flags with an event via the [Custom Flags APIs](/developers/sdk/android/event-tracking/#custom-flags) provided by the mParticle SDKs.
 See the table below to determine the correct Custom Flag to append to an event for your desired Google Analytics category, label, and value.
 The name of the event is passed as the Event Action (Google Analytics ea parameter).
 For `pageview` hits to be valid, either `dl` or both `dh` and `dp` must be set.
 When `dl` is set, its hostname and page can be overwritten using the `dh` and `dp` parameters respectively.
-See the code samples below and the SDK docs for help setting custom flags with the mParticle iOS and Android SDKs.
+See the code samples below and the SDK docs for help setting custom flags with the mParticle iOS/tvOS and Android SDKs.
 :::code-selector-block
 ~~~objectivec
 MPEvent *event = [[MPEvent alloc] initWithName:@"Set Category"